stapler8/Cadence/README.md

     colourRolesEnabled: Determines if colour roles will be used by the server

+    levelsMaxLevel: The maximum level that can be attained by a user

+    levelsExpCooldown: The cooldown before a user can be granted more Exp for sending messages.

+    levelsPingOnLevelUp: Whether or not users should be @ mentioned on leveling up.

     musicVoteSkip: Set if you want users to vote on skipping songs (Default: false)

     musicVoteSkipRatio: Set the ratio required to voteskip, 0-1.
 (Default: 0.5)